How to Create a Vision Board for Manifestation

 Most vision boards fail because they become wallpaper.
 Your brain filters out static images the same way it ignores that painting you've walked past daily for two years.
 The ones that actually work don't stay pristine—they get marked up, updated, and placed where you'll encounter them when you're not expecting to.

 Think of it like buying a Honda Civic.
 Suddenly you see them everywhere.
 The cars existed before.
 Your brain just wasn't filtering for them.
+But that only happens when you give it something specific to recognize.

 "Travel more" triggers nothing concrete.
 Your brain can't match vague aspirations to real opportunities showing up in conversations, emails, or scroll sessions.